jmeosbn/jmeosbn.github.com/source/_posts/2012-12-17-baking-the-pi.md

 ## Configure WiFi and Bluetooth

-XBian includes simple WiFi configuration as part of the xbian-config setup menu,  see the [manual configuration](#manually-configure-wifi-adapter) for connecting to multiple networks etc.  My bluetooth adapter is not supported in the current build of Raspbian/XBian, but [here is the procedure](#configure-bluetooth-adapter) I used when trying to get it running.
+XBian includes simple WiFi configuration as part of the xbian-config setup menu,  see [manual configuration](#manually-configure-wifi-adapter) if you want finer control over the network settings (e.g. connecting to multiple networks).
+My bluetooth adapter is not supported in the current build of Raspbian/XBian, but [here is the procedure](#configure-bluetooth-adapter) I used when trying to get it running (confirmed working on a laptop running Ubuntu).